 “I feel like the music I am making is meaningful to me and I’m connected emotionally to these songs –more so than if I was working with outside writers and musicians,” she adds.
 “I wrote ‘Low Key’ about that one special meeting with a new person that you want to replay over and over.
 And I’m really excited about the upcoming singles, “Gameboy” and “It’s A Fantasy” which are fun, feel-good summer songs that remind me of hanging out with friends during the summer break.”

-After a successful showcase in NYC earned her a prominent agent and manager, Annie began her professional theater career in 2009 with Off-Broadway performances in “Pucelandia the Musical” and the reading of “1812 the Musical.”
+Annie began her professional theater career in 2009 with Off-Broadway performances in “Pucelandia the Musical” and the reading of “1812 the Musical.”
 In early 2011, she scored the national tour of the American classic “The Music Man” and was on the road with her mom for several months, performing in both big cities and small towns across America.
 She soon hit the road again with the national tour of “Mary Poppins,” which played in major cities Chicago, Salt Lake City, San Antonio, Toronto and Mexico City.
 When that tour ended, Annie was invited by Disney to reprise her role as Jane Banks in the Broadway production of Mary Poppins.
 Broadway was a dream-come-true for Annie and she played Jane again and again under the White Lights of Broadway at the New Amsterdam Theater on 42nd Street.
-Being home in NYC allowed her more time to continue her songwriting and move in that direction.
 In addition to her theater and singing career, Annie has also performed in several independent and educational films and commercials, and has done numerous voiceovers.

 As she has developed as a multi-talented performer and artist, Annie has also found unique ways of giving back – such as charity performances including a recent gig at Club 4Sixty6 in West Orange, NJ for St. Jude Children’s Hospital.
-In addition, Annie’s family farm was home to a the non-profit equestrian center Horses-4-Hope, whose mission is to provide refuge and give homes to donated or neglected horses and offer free therapy to people with physical, mental, emotional, speech and learning disabilities.
-The goal of Horses-4-Hope is to build hope and increase self-esteem through the joy of horseback riding, while saving the horses.
-Among other contributions, Annie has designed great custom T-shirts that can be purchased through her website that goes 100% to help Horses-4-Hope.
+In addition, Annie’s family farm was home to a the non-profit equestrian center Horses-4-Hope, whose mission is to provide refuge and give homes to rescued or neglected horses and offer free therapy to people with physical, mental, emotional, speech and learning disabilities.